XtraKrispi/the-power-of-purity/slides.md

     Broadens the scope of the function, now it can check equality on it's data
   </li>
   <li class="fragment fade-in">
-    Cognitive load is still low because we know exactly what the function is capable of doing
+    Cognitive load is higher, but still low because we know exactly what the function is capable of doing
   </li>
 </ul>